Western Michigan, Michigan both win in NCAA tournament first-round men's hockey games

 NCAA Division III semifinal

-Adrian 5, Augsburg 1: Zach Goberis' first of two goals at 8 minutes, 26 seconds was the backbreaker as No. 1-ranked Adrian beat Augsburg in the first semifinal of the NCAA Division III men's Frozen Four at the Herb Brooks Arena in Lake Placid, N.Y.
+Adrian 5, Augsburg 1: Zach Goberis' first of two goals at 8:26 of the third period was the backbreaker as No. 1-ranked Adrian beat Augsburg in the first semifinal of the NCAA Division III men's Frozen Four at the Herb Brooks Arena in Lake Placid, N.Y.

 Goberis' goal made it 3-1 after the No. 4 Auggies (25-5) had closed within 2-1 on Austin Dollimer's goal at 6:20 of the third.
 Fritz Belisle had the lone assist.